 Product/Market Fit

-Product/Market Fit—otherwise known as PMF—describes the degree to which a product satisfies a strong market demand.
+Product/Market Fit—or PMF—describes the degree to which a product satisfies a strong market demand.
 Whether your colocation company has PMF can be determined by analyzing:

 Buyer personas are semi-fictional representations of your ideal clients based on real data and some select, educated speculation regarding demographics, behavioral patterns, motivations, and goals.
 Buyer persona research takes note of commonalities and trends observed in its data and uses them to create a fictionalized profile.
-These personas should be very detailed and well-developed, as they serve as a basic staple to several other sales and marketing strategies (will be discussed at length during my Data Center World session).
+These personas should be very detailed and well-developed, as they serve as a basic staple to several other sales and marketing strategies.

 You can also determine PMF by analyzing key metrics such as:

-Calculating these metrics can help businesses in the data center industry optimize their strategies.
+Calculating these metrics can help businesses optimize their strategies in the data center industry.

 Getting in Front of Today’s Buyer’s Journey

-A buyer’s journey describes the active research process a prospect goes through when making a purchase decision.
+A buyer’s journey describes a prospect's active research process when making a purchase decision.
 The buyer’s journey consists of three stages:

-The Awareness Stage describes the period in which a prospect is discovering a problem, opportunity, or goal and attempting to identify it.
-In this stage, buyers are researching to define their particular circumstance and rely on informative content to guide them through this phase.
-Content intended for prospects in the Awareness Stage should be educationally based, as they are seeking information to take them to the next stage: Consideration.
+The Awareness Stage describes when a prospect discovers a problem, opportunity, or goal and attempts to identify it.
+In this stage, buyers research to define their particular circumstances and rely on informative content to guide them through this phase.
+Content intended for prospects in the Awareness Stage should be educationally based as they seek information to take them to the next stage: Consideration.

-The Consideration Stage takes place after a prospect defines their problem, opportunity, or goal, and begins researching solutions to overcome/achieve their circumstances.
-In the Consideration Stage, prospects are weighing each solution to determine which best fits their needs.
+The Consideration Stage occurs after a prospect defines their problem, opportunity, or goal and begins researching solutions to overcome/achieve their circumstances.
+In the Consideration Stage, prospects weigh each solution to determine which best fits their needs.
 Content intended for prospects in the Consideration stage should also be educationally based, as prospects are still learning about their circumstances and considering various solutions.

 The final stage of the buyer’s journey begins once a prospect settles on a solution and searches for the best vendor to meet their needs.
-Prospects in this stage are comparing vendors, prices, features, and more to ensure they make the best decision.
+In this stage, prospects compare vendors, prices, features, and more to ensure they make the best decision.

 Content produced for the Decision Stage should be more product- and company-based.
 Content such as vendor comparatives, pricing sheets, testimonials, and trials are all appropriate offers to use during the Decision stage.

-The earlier an organization gets found, the more time they have to nurture prospects, gain their trust, prove their value, and guide their prospect’s buying process.
+The earlier an organization gets founded, the more time they have to nurture prospects, gain their trust, prove its value, and guide its prospect’s buying process.
 Personalize content through buyer personas to attract qualified leads and create content for every stage of the buyer’s journey to optimize your marketing and sales strategies.